Google Meet: Technologies

-In accordance with the WebRTC standard, Google Meet uses VP8 and VP9 video codecs for video stream compression and Opus audio codec for voice stream compression.
+In accordance with the WebRTC standard, Google Meet uses the VP9 video codec for video stream compression and Opus audio codec for voice stream compression.
 In April 2020, Google announced plans to support the AV1 video codec.
 In February 2021, Google announced a new very low-bitrate codec for speech compression called "Lyra", that can operate with network speeds as low as 3 kbit/s that avoids robotic voice audio.
-Google trained machine learning models on thousands of hours of data in order to create the method used by Lyra on compression and transmittion of voice signals.
+Google trained machine learning models on thousands of hours of data in order to create the method used by Lyra on compression and transmission of voice signals.

 Google Meet uses proprietary protocols for audio and video stream control.
 Interoperability between Google Meet and SIP/H.323-based conferencing equipment and software is available for Google Workspace customers through third-party services.

 Google Meet is optimized for low-bandwidth mobile networks through WebRTC and uses QUIC over UDP.
 Optimization is further achieved through the degradation of video quality through monitoring network quality.
 For packet loss concealment Meet uses WaveNetEQ.